mdhaffar/PASTEL/README.md

 All the videos were manually transcribed by an expert human annotator using the Transcriber tool.
 The databases consist of around 10 hours.

-Link to the dat [here](https://github.com/nicolashernandez/anr-pastel-data)
+Link to the data [here](https://github.com/nicolashernandez/anr-pastel-data) (https://github.com/nicolashernandez/anr-pastel-data)